openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

     Status: 204 No Content

+#### Grant inherited role to user on domain: `PUT /domains/{domain_id}/users/{user_id}/roles/{role_id}/inherited`

+Specifies a user role assignment that should be inherited by all projects that are owned by this domain.
+Such a user role assignment does not provide any rights on the domain itself.
+If a user is to have both a non-inherited role on a domain and a role that is inherited by all projects within it, then two seperate API calls should be made.

+Response:

+    Status: 204 No Content

 #### Grant role to group on domain: `PUT /domains/{domain_id}/groups/{group_id}/roles/{role_id}`

 Response:

     Status: 204 No Content

+#### Grant inherited role to group on domain: `PUT /domains/{domain_id}/groups/{group_id}/roles/{role_id}/inherited`

+Specifies a group role assignment that should be inherited by all projects that are owned by this domain.
+Such a group role assignment does not provide any rights on the domain itself.
+If a group is to have both a non-inherited role on a domain and a role that is inherited by all projects within it, then two seperate API calls should be made.

+Response:

+    Status: 204 No Content

 #### List user's roles on domain: `GET /domains/{domain_id}/users/{user_id}/roles`

+Lists those roles assigned to the domain itself, i.e. not specified as inherited to projects within the domain.

 Response: